Lisette M. DeSouza

 Associate Research Scientist

-Areas of focus include: child and adolescent development, mixed-methods research, out-of-school time, social-emotional learning and positive youth development, contexts of human development
+Areas of focus included: child and adolescent development, mixed-methods research, out-of-school time, social-emotional learning and positive youth development, contexts of human development

-Lisette M. DeSouza, Ph.D., is an associate research scientist working with scholars at the Wellesley Centers for Women in the National Institute on Out-of-School Time, Family, Sexuality, and Communication Research Initiative, and Youth, Media & Wellbeing Research Lab.
-Her research and work focuses on child and adolescent development, in particular how community contexts support the development of young people's skills and positive development.
+Lisette M. DeSouza, Ph.D., was an associate research scientist who had worked with scholars at the Wellesley Centers for Women in the National Institute on Out-of-School Time, Family, Sexuality, and Communication Research Initiative, and Youth, Media & Wellbeing Research Lab.
+Her research and work focused on child and adolescent development, in particular how community contexts support the development of young people's skills and positive development.

-DeSouza collaborates with schools and out-of-school time programs to investigate how program practices relate to youth competence, and how social-emotional learning shapes academic progress.
-She is also committed to documenting, addressing, and shifting structural inequities which are barriers to positive development.
+DeSouza collaborated with schools and out-of-school time programs to investigate how program practices relate to youth competence, and how social-emotional learning shapes academic progress.
+She was also committed to documenting, addressing, and shifting structural inequities which are barriers to positive development.